slatedocs/slate/source/index.html.md

 EmployeePayrollId | String | | The Payroll ID of the employee.
 ForwardManagerEmail | String | Any valid email address or an empty value | To whom reports will be sent to after the manager clicks 'Approve and Forward'.

-Optional attributes can be left blank.
-In that case, the corresponding value will be removed for existing employees, and left blank for new employees.
+If optional attributes are not provided or left blank, the corresponding value will be removed for existing employees, and left blank for new employees.

 ## Expense rules updater